cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How and where to submit your data?
-- What kind of data can be submitteded (tables, images) ?
+- What kind of data can be submitted (tables, images) ?
 - Do and don't when submitting data?
 - What are the FAIR principles?